-1.1.
 Snow College supports and encourages the free exchange of ideas and believes that is central to the education mission of the College.
 In addition, Snow College supports and believes in the free speech guarantees of the First Amendment to the United States Constitution, the Constitution of the State of Utah, and Utah statutory law including Utah Code §53B-27-203 or successor statutes.
 Therefore, Snow College is adopting this Free Speech Policy.

-2.0 DEFINITIONS
+Definitions

-- 2.1.
-Free speech: An "expressive activity" including: (1) peacefully assembling, protesting, or speaking; (2) distributing literature; (3) carrying a sign; or (4) circulating a petition.
-Free speech may be referred to herein as "expressive activities". - 2.2.
+Free speech: an "expressive activity" including: (1) peacefully assembling, protesting, or speaking; (2) distributing literature; (3) carrying a sign; or (4) circulating a petition.
+Free speech may be referred to herein as "expressive activities".

 Campus public forum: An outdoor area of any Snow College campus including the Ephraim and Richfield campuses.
-This does not include restricted access areas such as rodeo grounds, stadiums or temporary event facilities such as tents or blocked off and restricted access areas. - 2.3.
-Literature: Published material that is not commercial (for profit) in nature. - 2.4.
-Commercial Literature: Published material that is for profit including advertising and solicitations.
-Literature and Commercial Literature may be referred to as "Postings". - 2.5.
-College community: Students, faculty, staff, administration and recognized College entities including College Groups. - 2.6.
-College Groups: Groups directly connected to the College including administrative or academic units of the College and approved student clubs and groups. - 2.7.
-Scheduling Office: The College office and personnel therein that schedule the use of College spaces, facilities and activities and regulate such as stated herein.
+This does not include restricted access areas such as rodeo grounds, stadiums or temporary event facilities such as tents or blocked off and restricted access areas.

-3.0 POLICY
+Literature: published material that is not commercial (for profit) in nature.

+College community: students, faculty, staff, administration and recognized College entities including College Groups.

+College Groups: groups directly connected to the College including administrative or academic units of the College and approved student clubs and groups.

+Policy

-- 3.1.
-It is the policy of Snow College that members of the College community and the public shall have the right to freedom of speech and assembly in a Campus public forum without prior restraint or censorship, subject only to clearly stated, reasonable, and nondiscriminatory rules and regulations regarding time, place, and manner.
-Freedom of speech and expressive activities, including peacefully assembling, protesting, or speaking; carrying signs; circulating petitions; and distributing literature are allowed in any campus public forum subject to reasonable time, place and manner rules. - 3.2.
-This Policy is not intended to apply to the College in the regular conduct of its business.
+It is the policy of Snow College that members of the College community and the public shall have the right to freedom of speech and assembly without prior restraint or censorship, subject only to clearly stated, reasonable, and nondiscriminatory rules and regulations regarding time, place, and manner.
+Freedom of speech and expressive activities, including peacefully assembling, protesting, or speaking; carrying signs; circulating petitions; and distributing literature are allowed in any outdoor area on campus subject to reasonable time, place and manner rules.